-Trump Formally Labels Iran’s Revolutionary Guard A ‘Foreign Terrorist Organization’
+President Trump Formally Labels Iran’s Revolutionary Guard A ‘Foreign Terrorist Organization’

 According to Brian Hook, a senior policy adviser to Pompeo, the IRGC controls almost 50 percent of Iran’s economy.

-Not everyone supports Trump’s move — some, including Director of National Intelligence Dan Coats, suggest that the move will pose risks to U.S. troops stationed in the Middle East.
-Defense officials claim that U.S. troops in Iraq and Syria often work closeby to IRGC forces.
+Not everyone supports Trump’s move.
+Some, including Director of National Intelligence Dan Coats, suggest that the move will pose risks to U.S. troops stationed in the Middle East.
+Defense officials claim that U.S. troops in Iraq and Syria often work close to IRGC forces.

 But Hook claims that the decision was made in conjunction with all measures necessary to ensure that the designation is enacted as prudently as possible.
 He added that the U.S. is not deterred by the threats of Iran, who he claims behaves “like a mafia organization.”